citiususc/SparkBWA/README.md

 * **SparkBWA-0.2.jar** - jar file to launch with Spark.

 ## Configuring Spark
-Spark only need to be stored in the Hadoop cluster master node.
-It can be downloaded as a binary or can be built from source.
-Either way, some parameters need to be adjusted to run **SparkBWA**.
-Assuming that Spark is stored at *spark_dir*, we need to modify the following file:
-* **spark_dir/conf/spark-defaults.conf**.
-If it does not exist, copy it from *spark-defaults.conf.template*, in the same directory.

-The next line must be included in the file:
-	spark.yarn.executor.memoryOverhead	8704

-In this way, Spark executors are able to find the BWA library (first line).
-The second line sets the amount of off-heap memory (in megabytes) to be allocated per YARN container.
+Since version 0.2 there is no need of configuring any Spark parameter.
+The only requirement is that the YARN containers need to have at least 10GB of memory available (for the human genome case).

 ## Running SparkBWA ##
 **SparkBWA** requires a working Hadoop cluster.
 Users should take into account that at least 10 GB of memory per map/YARN container are required (each map loads into memory the bwa index - refrence genome).
-Also, note that **SparkBWA** uses disk space in the */tmp* directory.
+Also, note that **SparkBWA** uses disk space in the */tmp* directory or in the configured Hadoop or Spark temporary folder.

 Here it is an example of how to execute **SparkBWA** using the BWA-MEM algorithm with paired-end reads.
 The example assumes that our index is stored in all the cluster nodes at */Data/HumanBase/* .
 The index can be obtained from BWA using "bwa index".